 I engage in these activities in the greater San Francisco Bay area, and when I am traveling.
 I keep a list of past and future hiking and backpacking destinations.
 I also keep a list of recommended outdoor gear.

-When I was younger, I spent quite a bit of time canoeing, climbing, kayaking, sailing, and a variety of winter activities.
+When I was younger, I spent quite a bit of time canoeing, climbing, fly fishing, kayaking, sailing, and a variety of winter activities such as skiing.
 I have dabbled with geocaching.
-While I am no longer regularly engaging in these activities.
+I am no longer regularly engaging in these activities.

 Keep close to Nature’s heart, yourself; and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean from the earth-stains of this sordid, gold-seeking crowd in God’s pure air.
 It will help you in your efforts to bring to these people something better than gold.Alaska Days With John Muir, Gibbs Smith Publisher